cucumber/docs/content/installation/rust.md

 ## Cucmber-Rust

 Cucumber-Rust is an unofficial implementation of the Cucumber testing framework for Rust.
-Fully native, no external test runners or dependencies.
+The implementation is fully native.
+It doesn't use any external test runners or dependencies.

 ### Usage